andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

 => [{:fn (2 3 4 5 6), :ret (2 3 4 5 6)}]
 ```

 Not quite.
-We want the value of `:fn` to be our code before it gets evaluated not the result after.
-Whenever you want to do something with code as data rather than the result of it's evaluation you need to use macro.
+We want the value of `:fn` to be our code before it gets evaluated, not the result after the evaluation.
+Whenever you want to do something with code as data rather than the result of it's evaluation, you need to use a macro.

 ## Rewriting debug* as a macro

-Rewriting our debug function as a macro is relatively straight forwards we change `defn` to `defmacro`, syntax quote the `do` form, and unquote the `args` with `~`.
+Rewriting our debug function as a macro is relatively straight forward; we change `defn` to `defmacro`, syntax quote the `do` form, and unquote the `args` with `~`.
 Finally, we use `quote` to prevent the `args` from being evaluated.

 ```clojure